-This notice describes how medical information about you may be used and disclosed and how you can get access to your information.
+The Notice describes how medical information about you may be used and disclosed by the Plan and how you can get access to your information.
 Please review it carefully.
+If you have any questions about this notice, please contact the person listed in the “Questions and Complaints” section below.

 The Pension Boards-United Church of Christ, Inc. (“Pension Boards”) sponsors group health plans (the “Plans”) that are subject to the Health Insurance Portability and Accountability Act of 1996, as amended (“HIPAA”).
 These plans include: